-Table A-1: Available Program Event Types
+Table A-1.
+Available Program Event Types i ubic . л Available riogram LVCIII rypus

 Start Program The parent program will start automatically if it is ready when the scheduled time is reached on the next scheduled day.
-Stop Program The parent program will stop automatically if it is running when scheduled time is reached on the next scheduled day.
-Unless the Auto Rerun option is enabled (Chapter 4.6.1), the program will to be manually reset before it can be restarted.
+Stop Program The parent program will stop automatically if it is running when the scheduled time is reached on the next scheduled day.
+Unless the Auto Rerun option is enabled (Chapter 4.6.1), the program will have to be manually reset before it can be restarted.
 Manual Sample A manual sample will be drawn if the program is running when the scheduled time is reached on the next scheduled day.
 If a time or flow interval elapses while the manual sample is being drawn, an automatic sample will be drawn as soon as the manual sample cycle has been completed.
 Pause Program Sampling will be suspended if the program is running when the scheduled time is reached on the next scheduled day, but the time and flow interval counters will continue to run.
 Sampling can be resumed by a Resume Program event, or from the user interface panel.
 If one or more intervals elapse while the program is paused, only the first such sample will be drawn when the program is resumed.

 Halt Program The interval time and flow counters will be paused if the program is running when the scheduled time is reached on the next scheduled day.
 Those counters can be resumed (with the accumulated values they had at the time they were halted) by a Resume Program event, or from the user interface panel.
-Resume Program Interval sampling will resume if the program is paused or halted when the scheduled time is reached on the next scheduled day.
+Resume Program Interval sampling will resume if the program is paused or half when the scheduled time is reached on the next scheduled c Interval sampling will resume if the program is paused or halted when the scheduled time is reached on the next scheduled day.
 End List Previous event is the last one on the list.
 Changing an event's type to End List deletes it and all high-numbered events.